xebia-functional/Unwrapped/README.md

 ```

 Using Scala3 features such as context functions we can encode pure programs in terms of capabilities with minimal overhead.
-Capabilities can be introduced a la carte and will be carried as given contextual evidences through call sites until you proof you can get rid of them.
+Capabilities can be introduced à la carte and will be carried as given contextual evidences through call sites until you proof you can get rid of them.

 ```scala
 import fx.*